 Project approval documentation

-Project Approval Documentation available on the Department of Planning and Environment’s Major Projects here.
+• Project Development Application documentation is available on the NSW Department of Planning and Environment’s Major Projects website here.